albski/albski/README.md

 I'm a **Go Enthusiast** and a **Computer Science (Cloud Outsourcing) student**.

-I enjoy exploring fields of **calisthenics, meditation, philosophy, and neuroscience**.
+I enjoy exploring fields of **software development, calisthenics, meditation, philosophy, and neuroscience**.

 Feel free to connect with me! 😊